RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 In order to meet the usability requirements, the avionics package must firstly achieve a successful launch and flight regardless of the external factors that may affect its performance.
 This can be measured by testing the rocket on different days in varied environmental conditions.
 If the rocket endures all tests with a satisfactory performance, the usability requirements have been passed.

 Additionally, the software component should be open source and written applying a commonly-used programming language in avionics.
+The software model should also be programmed in a way that is understandable for other users.
+This can be shown by using effective code commenting and other types of documentation methods.

 ### 4.4 Verification Performance Requirements